swcarpentry/software-carpentry.org/content/lessons/_index.md

 ## Additional Lessons

-These lessons are not part of Software Carpentry core lessons but can be offered as supplementary lessons.
+These lessons are not part of the core Software Carpentry curriculum but can be offered as supplementary lessons.
 Please contact us for more information.

 {{< table >}}
 {{< lesson_table curriculum="additional" >}}